-The buoyancy tube is made of HYPALON (Du Pont registered trademark) coated fabrics.
+The buoyancy tube is made of HYPALON (Du Pont registered trademark) coated fabric or PVC coated fabric.
 The buoyancy tube of the boat has of five independent airtight compartments.
 Each compartment has an inflation valve.
 You can see the valve design on the Fig.4.